Skip to main content

 • How do I know that the berries used by food businesses (e.g. smoothie bars, cake manufacturers, etc.) are safe to eat?

-Food businesses using imported frozen berries need to ensure that the berries they use are sourced from reputable suppliers operating effective food safety management systems and comprehensive traceability systems.
+Food businesses selling imported frozen berries need to ensure that the berries they use are sourced from reputable suppliers operating effective food safety management systems and comprehensive traceability systems.
 As the food chain can be quite complex, it is necessary for food businesses at each stage of the food chain to seek assurances regarding the effectiveness of the food safety management systems in place from their suppliers.
-If such assurances are not available, the FSAI recommends that the berries should be boiled for one minute before being used in foods.
-If you are concerned about where the berries have come from, ask the food business and they will also be able to advise whether the berries were boiled.
+If such assurances are not available, the FSAI recommends that the retailer displays a notice advising customers that the frozen berries should be boiled for one minute before consumption.

 • Are fresh berries safe/OK to eat?